dippynark/cicd-demo/README.md

 EOF
 ```

-Flux should sync all manifests to the cluster.
+Flux should sync all manifests in the [manifests](manifests) directory to the cluster.

-Create Lighthouse and Tekton secrets:
+Once the manifests have synced, create the Lighthouse and Tekton secrets:

 ```sh
 kubectl apply -f - <<EOF